Cole Robson

 What I believe

 Even the hardest problems in the world should be explainable to a child.
-When they are not, the issue is often not depth but theater: complexity used to protect ego, obscure weak thinking, or defend territory.
-Hand-waving is dangerous.
-In an age increasingly shaped by gas-town optimists, it is everywhere.
-Lastly, we should own the outcome, intention hardly means anything.
+When they are not, the problem is often not depth but theater: complexity used to protect ego, obscure weak thinking, or defend territory.
+Hand-waving is dangerous, and in an age of gas-town optimists, it is everywhere.
+We should own outcomes.
+Intention means very little.

 How I work